Submission Guidelines

 • Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
 All manuscripts submitted to the journal will be checked for plagiarism

-• Authors should ensure not having indulged in any research misconduct and must follow publication ethics.
-Author(s) should not submit for consideration in another journal a paper that has been published previously, except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint.
+• Authors should ensure they have not indulged in any research misconduct and must follow publication ethics.
+Authors should not submit for consideration in another journal a paper that has been published previously, except in the form of an abstract or as part of a published lecture, academic thesis or electronic preprint.

 Authorship of the paper